-After my horrific experience with my Mental Health Trust in regards to my medication (Anti-Depressants And Me: My First Run In With My New Mental Health Trust), I was eventually, many years later, given my first talking therapy.
+After my horrific experience with my Mental Health Trust in regards to my medication (Taking Antidepressants And Being Forced To Go Cold Turkey), I was eventually, many years later, given my first talking therapy.
 This my first proper experience with one-to-one therapy as a client.

 Because of this, the therapist suggested we try triggering a psychotic episode during one of the sessions.
 I agreed to do this if we could change our appointment times because I didn’t want to deal with the full force of a psychotic episode whilst using rush hour public transport to get home.

 Thus my appointment time was changed to midday so that we could cause my anxiety disorders to trigger psychotic episodes in the sessions.
 However, even though this was the plan, we never actually followed through on it.
 Which was very disappointing.